phalcon/documentation/docs/forms.md

 $form->add($email);
 ```

-!!! info "NOTE"
+> **NOTE**: For more information regarding filters, you can check our [Filter document](filter.md)

-    For more information regarding filters, you can check our [Filter document][filter-filter]
+{: .alert .alert-info }

 ## Validation
-Phalcon forms are integrated with the [validation][filter-validation] component to offer instant validation.
+Phalcon forms are integrated with the [validation](validation.md) component to offer instant validation.
 Built-in or custom validators could be set to each element:

 ```php
 <?php